 Regardless of where this insight or request comes from though, when someone raises a challenge with the team’s way of working, there’s a great opportunity for the team to evolve and try something to help.
 A team member might speak up and say something like “Our team has more work than we can complete.
 When I don’t hear there is urgency on help that is requested, I think there is time for me to finish whatever I am doing, or I take my time responding.
 If you need something urgently, or with a time component, please tell me so I can respond accordingly.”

-That’s one way to go about it… another way might be for that same team member to do some self reflection on they themselves could do to find out whether there’s a time component by asking.
+That’s one way to go about it… another way might be for that same team member to do some self reflection on what they themselves could do to find out whether there’s a time component by asking.
 Some of the most powerful moments in retrospectives that I’ve witnessed were less about other people, and more about self discovery.
 ‘I realize I’m bad at __ and I want to do better.
 Here’s what I’m thinking of trying.”
-Discussion around something that could work better, or something that a team member might be vulnerable enough to share can generate ideas for a suitable agreement.
+Discussion around something that could work better, or something that a team member might be vulnerable enough to share about their weaknesses can generate ideas for a suitable agreement.

 Using a working agreement your team might definite the overlap, or what you will do when there isn’t one.
 You might say for these kinds of communications use a tool that can be checked asynchronously, and for another, we need to coordinate to find a suitable meeting time, rotating the group or people having to sacrifice their bedtime or morning routine.